openenergymonitor/EmonScripts/docs/install-scripts.md

 The installation process is broken out into separate scripts that can be run individually.

 **[init.sh:](https://github.com/openenergymonitor/EmonScripts/blob/stable/install/init.sh)** Launches the full installation script, first downloading the EmonScripts repository that contains the rest of the installation scripts.
-All output sent to screen also stored in `/tmp/init.sh.log`.
+All output sent to screen also stored in the user's home directory `~/init.sh.log`.

 **[main.sh:](https://github.com/openenergymonitor/EmonScripts/blob/stable/install/main.sh)** Loads the configuration file and runs the individual installation scripts as applicable.
-All output sent to screen also stored in `/tmp/main.sh.log`.
+All output sent to screen also stored in the user's home directory `~/main.sh.log`.

 ---